KULeuven-Diepenbeek/course_hwswcodesign/content/10_compiling/14_simulation.md

 ## The proposed approach for developing and testing

 Working in an organised way might look cumbersome, but it will definetly pay of on the long(er) run.
-The remainder of this section describes *one* way of working.
+The remainder of this section describes the recommended way of working.

 {{% multiHcolumn %}}
 {{% column %}}